Valerann/vsuperset/README.md

 For every change, you need to restart the backend:
 `make flask-app`

+## Using a Postgres as Metadata Database (e.g. for Dashboards)
+1. Create `.env` file in the `/superset` folder following the `.env_example` template.
+This will get read by L204(ish) `SQLALCHEMY_DATABASE_URI` in `superset/config.py`.
+2. From the root directory, run `make superset`.
+This initialises the data and runs all the migrations required.
+3. Start the application again (`make flask-app`, `make node-app`).
+4. Log in with `u: admin, p: general`.
+5. You may need to change the `SUPERSET_SECRET_KEY`.
+Just use `openssl rand -base64 42` and `export SUPERSET_SECRET_KEY=the-result-from-openssl`.

 ## Saving Dashboards to Database
 We recommend saving them to hub_dev account (Postgres).
 You will need to add hub_dev as a datasource using the UI and the admin credentials, which can be found using `mashina postgres info hub_dev --environment prod --username admin` You will also need to add `psycopg2` to the requirements:
 `pip install psycopg2`

+## Caching Data
+Caching does not work by default.
+Many dashboards will display the same data for a month, so do not need regular refreshing.
+In order to save costs and decrease loading time, we can cache the data (for example, in Redis).
+To do this, modify the `FILTER_STATE_CACHE_CONFIG` in `superset/config.py` (roughly L779) to your desired Redis URL.
+TODO -- add this to `.env` and update README.
+You can find the details of available Redis clusters by using a Mashina command like:
+`mashina elasticache list globalvia`

 ### Troubleshooting
 * Blah -- need to install mysql and python 3.10